 Intellectual Property

-We understand that your intellectual property is one of your most valuable assets.
-We can help you identifying and protect it.
+We understand that your intellectual property (IP) is one of your most valuable assets.
+We can help you to identify and protect it.

-The law covering intellectual property can be complex and far-reaching.
-It not only includes your designs and your brand names and logo, but also customer data, for example.
+The law covering IP can be complex and far-reaching.
+It not only includes your designs, brand names and logo, but also customer data, for example.

 At Rothera Bray we can identify possible legal risks you could face regarding your intellectual property and media, devising strategies to manage those risks and ensure that your interests remain protected.

-There is no system of registration for a copyright; it arises as soon as a copyrightable work exists by operation of law.
+There is no system of registration for a copyright in the UK; it arises as soon as a copyrightable work exists by operation of law.

 Copyright includes the right to prevent others from adapting, copying or performing your work or designs as well as controlling the first communication of your works to the public.